 Apple Glasses hardware and specs

-This isn't unlike other modern smart glasses, for example, the Amazon Echo Frames.
-Despite not having a display, they have four tiny speakers, two in each frame, in addition to a microphone.
-While wearing them, the user can interact with the Amazon Alexa smart assistant and hear feedback from it.
+Smart glasses are also designed similarly.
+For example, the Amazon Echo Frames: they don't have a display, but they have four tiny speakers, two in each frame, in addition to a microphone.
+While wearing them, you can interact with Amazon Alexa and hear feedback from the assistant.

 Apple glasses patent image possibly showing the planned arrangement of its microphones. | Image by Apple